 Among the factors that can cause kidney cancer are:

-Excessive smoking: this causes the kidneys to grow twice their size and are more prone to a mutation in the cells.
+Excessive smoking causes the kidneys to grow twice their size and are more prone to a mutation in the cells.

-Obesity: overweight can cause drastic changes in hormones, which increases the risk of kidney cancer.
+Obesity: Being overweight can cause drastic changes in hormones, which increases the risk of kidney cancer.

 Renal diseases: undergoing dialysis for prolonged periods may contribute to the development of cancer in the kidneys.

-Analgesic ingestion: certain drugs deteriorate some organs of the body when they are used for a long time, one of the most affected are the kidneys, this includes free and prescription sales medicines.
+Analgesic ingestion: certain drugs deteriorate some organs of the body when they are used for a long time; one of the most affected are the kidneys, which includes free and prescription sales medicines.

-History of kidney cancer in the family: this can increase the risk of suffering from this disease especially when it is in siblings.
+History of kidney cancer in the family: this can increase the risk of suffering from this disease, especially in siblings.